-In North Greenland the Disko Bay around the main town Ilulissat [link] and the UNESCO world heritage site by the ice fjord Kangia photographers take advantage of a concentration of locations giving access to icebergs, whales, local hunting and fishing communities and the volcanic rocks on Disko Island, all neatly tied together by a network of boat routes between towns and settlements.
+In North Greenland, in Disko Bay around the main town Ilulissat [link], and at the UNESCO world heritage site by the ice fjord Kangia, photographers take advantage of a concentration of locations which give access to icebergs, whales, local hunting and fishing communities and the volcanic rocks on Disko Island, all neatly tied together by a network of boat routes between towns and settlements.

 South Greenland is a farming landscape set on a backdrop of sharp peaks, ice fjords, flower fields, and colorful coastal towns in a region known for its well preserved norse settlement ruins and Atlantic feel.

-Other locations on the west coast of Greenland offer semi urban cultural experiences and fjordscapes while the far north offers Arctic desert, extreme seasonal differences, and unique lighting conditions to explorers of light who like expeditions style adventures and new challenges.
+Other locations on the west coast of Greenland offer semi-urban cultural experiences and fjordscapes, while the far north offers Arctic desert, extreme seasonal differences, and unique lighting conditions for explorers of light who like expedition-style adventures and new challenges.

-Let the camera your tool for seeing Greenland in new ways and feel free to share images and experiences with us at firstname.lastname@example.org.
+Let the camera be your tool for seeing Greenland in new ways, and feel free to share images and experiences with us at email@example.com.